warnat/openproject-revisions_git/README.md

 This plugin aims to provide extensive features for managing Git repositories within [OpenProject](http://www.openproject.org).
 Forked from [jbox-web's version](https://jbox-web.github.io/redmine_git_hosting/) of the long-lived, often-forked redmine-git_hosting plugin (formerly redmine-gitosis).

-As OpenProject has diverted quite a bit in terms of project management (e.g., redmine allows multiple repositories per project), some features have been removed in the fork.
+As OpenProject has diverted quite a bit in terms of project management (e.g., Redmine allows multiple repositories per project), some features have been removed in the fork.

 **Disclaimer**: This fork is still in progress.
 While some things work, it is by no means stable - Features may change anytime.